 - In the case of a gauge sensor, either a single port or dual port model can be used.
 In the case of a dual port gauge sensor, the "lower pressure" port measures the negative or vacuum pressure.

-- By accessing the "lower pressure" port, the user is mimicking applying a positive pressure to the higher pressure port as in pressure range.
+- By accessing the "lower pressure" port, the user is mimicking applying positive pressure to the higher pressure port as in pressure range.

 - The advantage of using a gauge sensor is if the user wants to measure a vacuum smaller than the full vacuum range 14.7 psi, such as -3 psi, using a lower range focusing on the negative pressure range is more appropriate.
-This way, by using a smaller full-scale range pressure sensor, the user captures the the full-range of the vacuum pressure measurements, thus obtaining more resolution and more design flexibility.
-For a single port gauge sensor, the single port is vented to atmosphere.
+This way, by using a smaller full-scale range pressure sensor, the user captures the full-range of the vacuum pressure measurements, thus obtaining more resolution and more design flexibility.
+For a single port gauge sensor, the single port is vented to the atmosphere.

 For example, if a user is trying to measure the inhalation pressure in a respiratory application, the pressure range would be no more than 0.6 psi.
 If an absolute pressure sensor is used, only 4% of the pressure range would be used, hence wasting 96% of the sensor's calibrated range.
 By using a gauge sensor such as the AL4 Series, the user can capitalize on higher resolution and measure smaller negative pressure ranges.